gdavidbutler/pthreadChannel/README.md

 * chanOp(...)
   * perform an operation on a Channel
 * chanOne(...)
-  * Perform one operation (the first available) on an array of Channels.
+  * Perform one operation (the first available in array order) on an array of Channels.
 * chanAll(...)
-  * Perform all operations on an array of Channels.
+  * Perform all (or no) operations on an array of Channels.
 (See [atomic broadcast](https://en.wikipedia.org/wiki/Atomic_broadcast).)

 ### Store